davidpots/playsongnotes/_lessons/283 - youve lost that loving feeling - righteous brothers.md

     1 + 2 + 3 + 4 +
     D   D U   U D U       "down, down up, up down up"

+For the refrain I use this strum pattern.
+The reason is all chord changes are happening on the 1 and 3 counts, which we want to pair with downstrums.
+I’ve accented the 1 and 3 counts below to reflect this.

+    1 + 2 + 3 + 4 +
+    D   D U D   D U           "DOWN, down up, DOWN, down up"